SundaeSwap-finance/sundae-sdk/CONTRIBUTING.md

 #### 2. Code

-After running `yarn install`, you can run the following to ensure tests pass:
+After running `bun install`, you can run the following to ensure tests pass:

 ```
-yarn test
+buntest
 ```

 This is also an automatic hook with each commit.